 There are important factors to consider with any big decision.
-As the family building industry evolves, it is normal to be met with various legal considerations throughout the process.
-At ConceiveAbilities, we are your agency for surrogacy solutions, who offer an in-house legal department that works directly with you to navigate those considerations, ensuring all of your legal needs are anticipated and met.
+As the family building industry evolves, there are a wide range of legal considerations throughout the process.
+At ConceiveAbilities, we are your agency for surrogacy solutions; we offer our own in-house legal experts that work directly with you to navigate those considerations, ensuring all of your legal needs are anticipated and met.

 From the very beginning of our relationship to bringing your baby home, our seamless oversight of all parties and navigation of all processes is to everyone’s benefit.